 - Be willing to devote time to volunteering and continuing education

-The 2020 volunteer training will likely be in an adapted format.
+Our next training will be in 2021 and will likely be in an adapted format.
 Please apply and we will reach out when we have a complete schedule.

 University of Illinois Extension's Illinois Master Naturalist Volunteer Training Program is designed for adults of any age that want to learn about and positively impact their local environment.
 The goal of the program is not to teach you everything there is to know about the subjects being covered, but to give you an engaging exposure to the natural world--one that encourages you to seek lifelong learning opportunities to further your development as a naturalist.
 Additionally, the purpose of training our volunteers is to increase the reach of University of Illinois Extension education.

 Master Naturalist Volunteer Training Program participants have the opportunity to: